+Arguments None

+Query response Query returns a comma-separated list of quoted strings containing the names of all

+traces.

-Arguments None Query response Query returns a comma-separated list of quoted strings containing the names of all >TRAC:CAT?
-"Mytrace1","Mytrace2" Example(s) - Returns catalogue of traces Notes If there are no <trace\name> defined, a single empty string is returned.
+Example(s) >TRAC:CAT? - Returns catalogue of traces "Mytrace1", "Mytrace2" Notes If there are no <trace_name> defined, a single empty string is returned.